Information for Parents of Foreign Fee Paying Students

-Most students are not entitled to publicly funded health services while in New Zealand unless they are a resident or citizen of Australia, a national of the United Kingdom in New Zealand …The holder of a temporary permit that is valid for two or more years
+Most students are not entitled to publicly funded health services while in New Zealand unless they are a resident or citizen of Australia, a national of the United Kingdom living in New Zealand or the holder of a temporary permit that is valid for two or more years.

 If you or your child receive medical treatment during your visit, you may be liable for the full costs of that treatment.

 Full details on entitlements to publicly-funded health services are available through the Ministry of Health, and can be viewed on their website at http://www.moh.govt.nz